rushikesh-accolite/DSA/README.md

 # DSA
 Solutions of all the Java Questions
-Readme for individual problems can be found in the Readme Folder
+.Readme for individual problems can be found in the Readme Folder